Avarios/CDK-Examples/README.md

 ## Piwigo Infrastructure

 This examples demonstrates, how to setup a piwigo server:
-This is work in progress, it's done whene the Todo List is empty :D
+This is work in progress !
+I will update the readme, when it is usable :D

 What it does:
 - Setup VPC